 Males are two to four times more likely to develop cluster headache than females; however, the overall frequency is quite low, with a prevalence rate of about 1 per 1,000.
 Because of the rarity of the condition, limited information is available.

 Although the vast majority of patients are adults, cluster headache has been reported in children as young as 6 years of age.

 What are the symptoms and signs of cluster headaches?

 Cluster headache is always unilateral, or one-sided.
 However, some patients may experience some variability of the side on which their headache occurs.
-Most patients describe their pain as occurring around or behind the eye; pain is also described as radiating along the forehead, into the jaw or along the gum line and into the teeth, or across the cheek of the affected side.
+Most patients describe their pain as occurring around or behind the eye.
+Pain is also described as radiating along the forehead, into the jaw or along the gum line and into the teeth, or across the cheek of the affected side.
 Infrequently, pain may extend into the ear, neck, or shoulder.
 Although watering (tearing) of the eye is frequently identified, some patients may only experience some redness of the conjunctiva.
 Eyelid drooping or swelling and a runny nose (rhinorrhea) are often associated with the pain of a cluster headache.
 Symptoms more commonly identified with migraine headaches, including sensitivity to light, sounds, or odors may occur.
 However, unlike migraine headache, movement does not worsen the pain of a cluster headache.
-In fact, many patients (more than 90% in one report) describe a sense of restlessness during their pain.
+In fact, many patients describe a sense of restlessness during their pain.